muvaf/cloud-native-heroku/02-hello-world-backstage.md

 build` they would be included.
 But in order to create and add them step by step, we will create a Github repository for Backstage to pull the templates from.

-Create a new repository in Github called and have a `templates` folder in it with a new folder called `02-hello-world`.
+Create a new repository in Github called `kubecon-templates`.
+Clone and initialize the repo with the given commands in the Github UI.

+Create a new folder called `templates/02-hello-world`.
 ```bash
 # We are in https://github.com/muvaf/cloud-native-heroku
 mkdir -p templates/02-hello-world